PrestaShop/prestashop.github.io/news/_posts/2020-03-bug-bounty-program.md

 Cyber criminals from around the world are continuously finding new ways of breaking websites or stealing personal information and more if they are related to ecommerce.

-By creating this program, and even if it may appear as digging our own grave, it is more about prevention.
-It invites White Hat Hacker to play with us and report issues before a "bad guy" messes up.
+It invites White Hat Hacker to play with us and report issues before a "bad guy" messes up the PrestaShop open source project.

 # What's in scope

 First of all, keep in mind this bounty programm does not concern regular bugs, but only security flaws.
 If you have problems and wish to report a bug, feel free to open an issue on our GitHub repository [PrestaShop/PrestaShop](https://github.com/PrestaShop/PrestaShop/issues/new/choose)

-Then, this bounty program covers code from our GitHub repository [PrestaShop/PrestaShop](https://github.com/PrestaShop/PrestaShop).
+Then, this bounty program covers code from our GitHub repository [PrestaShop/PrestaShop](https://github.com/PrestaShop/PrestaShop) plus all PrestaShop modules defined in the composer.json file.

 We are particularity interested in Remote Code Execution, SQL Injections, Authentication bypass, and obviously XSS with demonstrable business impact.